 It’s just a fact, if William cannot take steps to improve his condition, he will never be able to experience the dreams of a life in the Philippines.
 No matter what your dream is, taking charge of your health, making changes, will improve your life greatly, I can attest to that.

 There are many things that William can do.
-If he does a low carb, ketogenic diet, he can reverse his diabetes and the problems associated with it.
+If he does low carb, ketogenic diet, he can reverse his diabetes and the problems associated with it.
 It is, frankly, not difficult to get that under control.
 If William wants to go further, and improve his health, even more, he can go beyond a ketogenic diet and start doing intermittent fasting.
 Eat only once or twice a day, instead of the five or six times that most people eat these days.
-The next step beyond that might include extended fasting like I do.
+The next step beyond that might include extended fasting as I do.
 Perhaps there are other ways to improve his health, things that are outside the way that I do.
 I don’t think I have the only solution to improving your health, I know that what I have done as improve my own health, but it is an individual decision for each of us to make, including William.

 Whatever he decides, I wish good luck to William, and I hope that he is able to follow his dream end enjoy the rest of his life.
 Good luck, my friend.